Transcend Air Vy 400: Design

 The cabin is larger than a high-performance turboprop single like the TBM 930 with 23 in wide seats and enough leg room for 6 ft tall passengers, and it would have landing skids not wheels.

 With a maximum takeoff weight of 6,990 lb and a useful load of 2,200 lb for fuel and a payload of five 200 lb passengers with overnight bags, its range would be 450 mi at 405 mph.

-It would be sold for $3.5 million like a Bell 407GXP light helicopter but costs per mile will be halved: hourly costs are 50% higher but it is three times faster.

-A larger and higher-performance Airbus AS-365N3+ helicopter is slower and too expensive at $10 million.